Shainy3007/computer_vision_and_control/README.md

-# computer vision and control
+# Computer vision and control
 </br>
 To trigger certain actions upon the movement of specified object, color, hand gestures etc without any manual input.